| Read the following in sequence or jump to: Egypt

 Allenby.
 Entering Jerusalem

+in 1917.
 Like all highly-educated Egyptians, Ahmed

 Hassanein saw those events happening in time by reading newspapers and seeing them in his own eyes in streets of Cairo